In order to sort columns in a table with VBA, you have to create one.

 .SortFields.Clear – is necessary because otherwise the table won’t be sorted.

-Order:=xlAscending – The sort order is set on ascending (lowest to highest).
+Order:=xlAscending – The sort order is set ascending (lowest to highest).

 .Header = xlYes – The header we use.